 Articolo pubblicato nel novembre 1994 in occasione di “27th ISATA – International Symposium on Automotive Technology & Automation”, pagine 51-57, ISBN 0-947719-64-4

-Given that Eureka, as other similar CAD systems, is intrinsically unable to represent all the constraints and relations identified in the analysis phase, we made a pondered selection and simplification of the original set.
+Given that Eureka, like other similar CAD systems, is intrinsically unable to represent all the constraints and relations identified in the analysis phase, we made a pondered selection and simplification of the original set.
 Then, we defined a solid model containing a subset of the selected relations and controlling parameters and imposed the remaining relations and constraints.
 The result was a geometric model enriched with non-geometric information and flexible enough to support deep dimensional and morphological modifications.

 Starting from an initial configuration, we produced the first tentative real prototype by means of a specialized service supplier, employing photopolymerization techniques.
 Using the prototype and the drawings obtained from the CAD model, we checked the results with the designer and the technological and production experts.
-The meeting produced a lot of discussion based on the prototype with minor interest on the traditional drawings.
+The meeting produced a lot of discussions based on the prototype with a minor interest in the traditional drawings.
 We collected and coordinated dimensional and morphological changes proposed by the experts and implemented them into the CAD model.

 aspects.
-This experience showed also the limits of these CAD systems; they are often unable to represent non trivial design rules, as for gears and helical springs dimensioning, and to map values computed from constraints evaluation within availability catalogs, as for bearings.
+This experience showed also the limits of these CAD systems; they are often unable to represent non-trivial design rules, as for gears and helical springs dimensioning, and to map values computed from constraints evaluation within availability catalogs, as for bearings.

 Feedbacks from the experts showed that the immediate availability of a real prototype is effective in reducing the lead time and improving the part quality.